After teaching students how to hook the reader with masterful leads, revise the middle for clarity and focus, conclude effectively, and

 - to show location - to the right...

 - to add more information - in addition...

 Give students a writing sample, one with good transitions.

 Instruct students to identify transitions and the function they serve.
 This is best done in groups of 3-4.

 Do this transitions in writing activity if you are teaching revision:

-- Instruct students will read each other's rough draft.
+- Instruct students to read each other’s rough drafts.

-- Readers should identify any part of the rough draft that lacks clarity.
+- Readers should identify any part of each rough draft that lacks clarity.

 - Readers should identify and circle all transitions.